NellyNel520/LDA4.0/README.md

 ##### ***Deployment***
-The E-commerce App itself was deployed and can be viewed [here](https://londondiorapparel-4-0.onrender.com ) feel free to create an account and place a mock order using the stripe test payment card info.
+The E-commerce App itself was deployed and can be viewed [here](https://londondiorapparel-4-0.onrender.com ) You can create an account and place a mock order using the stripe test payment card info.
-Card number: 4242 4242 4242 4242
+   * Card number: 4242 4242 4242 4242
-Use a valid future date, such as 12/34.
+   * Experation: Use a valid future date, such as 12/34.
-Use any three-digit CVC
+   * CVC: Use any three-digit CVC

 The Admin Dashboard was deployed and can be view [here](https://admin-lda4-0.onrender.com/)